guilouro/grunt-workflow/README.md

 ## Grunt Workflow

-This is a simple grunt workflow for add on projects
+This is a simple grunt workflow for add on projects, inspired by [Davidson Fellipe grunt workflow](https://github.com/davidsonfellipe/grunt-workflow).

 ### How to use